Leadership and Program Oversight

 Holli Sadler is a board-certified Internal Medicine Specialist with the Central Texas VA outpatient center.
 She is also an Assistant Professor in the Department of Internal Medicine and the Dell Medical School and is affiliated with numerous hospitals in the Austin area.
 She attended medical school and participated in a residency at the University of Texas Southwestern Medical School in Dallas.

 HHSC Medical Director, Behavioral Health Services

-Rishi Sawhney MD has served as the Community Behavioral Health Medical Director for Behavioral Health Services in the Health and Human Services Commission (HHSC) since 2018 where he helps oversee state funded behavioral health services.
-Prior to his current role, he worked at the Office of Mental Health in New York in the Managed Care Division and a permanent supportive housing residence called The Brook in the Bronx, New York.
+Rishi Sawhney MD has served as the Community Behavioral Health Medical Director for Behavioral Health Services in the Health and Human Services Commission (HHSC) since 2018 where he helps oversee state-funded behavioral health services.
+Before his current role, he worked at the Office of Mental Health in New York in the Managed Care Division and a permanent supportive housing residence called The Brook in the Bronx, New York.

 Rishi completed his undergraduate degree in Finance at the University of Texas in Austin and graduated from Baylor College of Medicine for medical school where he completed the Care of the Underserved Track.
 He completed his adult psychiatry residency at the Icahn School of Medicine at Mount Sinai and a public psychiatry fellowship at Columbia University Medical Center.

 Rishi currently serves as a member of the HHSC Institutional Review Board 2, HHSC Psychiatric Executive Formulary Committee, and Early-Career Psychiatrist Advisory Committee for the journal Psychiatric Services, and is an affiliate faculty member in the Department of Psychiatry at Dell Medical School.